Nicola Bulley: Missing mother fell in river, police believe

 "But, right now, it is as though she has vanished into thin air.
 It's just insane."

+Ms Riley said "the dog was dry" and that Ms Bulley could swim.

+Ms Bulley, a mortgage adviser, has lived in Lancashire for 25 years but is originally from near Chelmsford, Essex, and has a southern accent.

-During a press conference, Supt Riley said Ms Bulley was last seen wearing "an ankle-length black quilted gilet jacket, a black Engelbert Strauss waist-length coat which was worn underneath the gilet and tight-fitting black jeans.
+Supt Riley said Ms Bulley was last seen wearing an ankle-length black quilted gilet jacket, a black Engelbert Strauss waist-length coat which was worn underneath the gilet and tight-fitting black jeans.

-She also advised people to "keep themselves safe" in the search for Ms Bulley.
+Supt Riley urged people to "pay heed to those very specific clothing descriptions" and advised the public to "keep themselves safe" in the search for Ms Bulley.

 Why not follow BBC North West on Facebook, Twitter and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk